 DUX was another R-type clone with similar problems to Last Hope; looking more like a flash game than a Dreamcast title with sterile, boring environments and a lack of enjoyable gameplay.

 Then you have the bore that was Radilgy, the nothing-special Trigger Heart Exelica and the waste of time that was Karous.
 All of the games above (except Trizeal) feature excessive difficulty regardless of settings and no 2 player support.
 There is simply no excuse I’m willing to accept for that.

-But there has been one title from developer G-Rev that I did seriously enjoy and man did that come as shock considering the caliber of games I just mentioned.
+But there has been one title from developer G-Rev that I did seriously enjoy and man did that come as a shock considering the caliber of games I just mentioned.

 This one is called Under Defeat.

 Despite its admittedly silly “Engrish” name, Under Defeat steps in and shows these other pretenders how it’s done with tidy visuals, straightforward but rewarding gameplay and an awesome 2 player mode.